 Kershaw-Ryan State Park

-A surprising forestry gem on the outskirts of Caliente, Kershaw-Ryan State Park is a sharp contrast to its surrounding rugged low desert landscape.
-Natural springs trickle through the lush grounds, feeding wild grapevines, fruit orchards and rose gardens.
-But how appropriate—considering Caliente’s nickname is “Nevada’s Rose City”, amed after the wild roses growing throughout the region.
-Aside from creating a lush, green getaway, the natural cold springs in the park feed a small pool and koi pond.
+This spectacular canyon on the outskirts of Caliente, NV, Kershaw-Ryan State Park is a sharp contrast to its surrounding rugged low-desert landscape.
+Natural cold springs trickle through the lush grounds, feeding wild grapevines, fruit orchards, and rose gardens.
+Caliente’s nickname is “Nevada’s Rose City,” named after the wild roses growing throughout the region.
+Aside from creating a verdant getaway, the park’s cold springs also feed a small pool and koi pond.

-Originally settled in the 1870s, pioneers Samuel and Hannah Kershaw were drawn to the canyon for its natural lushness.
-As the natural springs served as an irrigation system, the Kershaw’s were able to cultivate fruit orchards within the canyon itself—many of which can still be found in the area to this day.
-By the early 1900s, a man named James Ryan purchased the property from the Kershaw’s.
-Rumor has it that he never actually lived within the canyon, but was interested in getting ahold of the land to preserve its natural beauty and serenity for future generations to enjoy.
+Originally settled in the 1870s, pioneers Samuel and Hannah Kershaw were drawn to this canyon for its wild lushness.
+As the natural springs served as an irrigation system, the Kershaws were able to cultivate fruit orchards within the canyon itself—many of which can still be found in the area to this day.
+By the early 1900s, a man named James Ryan had purchased the property from the Kershaws.
+Rumor has it that he never actually lived within the canyon, but was interested in getting a hold of this oasis in the desert to preserve its natural beauty and serenity for future generations to enjoy.

-In the late 1920s, Ryan was finally able to see his master plan come to fruition after donating the land to the Nevada State Parks system.
-With the help of the Civilian Conservation Corps, it became one of Nevada’s first four state parks, along with Valley of Fire, Beaver Dam and Cathedral Gorge.
-During this time, they constructed campsites, picnic tables, restrooms, and even the wading pool that still remains at Kershaw-Ryan today.
+In the late 1920s, Ryan finally saw his master plan come to fruition after donating the land to the Nevada State Parks system.
+With the help of the Civilian Conservation Corps, it became one of Nevada’s first four state parks, along with Valley of Fire, Beaver Dam, and Cathedral Gorge.
+During this time, the CCC constructed campsites, picnic tables, restrooms, and even the wading pool that still remains at Kershaw-Ryan today.

-The climate within this southeastern section of Nevada is diverse, ranging from the mid 40s to subzero temps in the winter months, to the high 90s in the summertime.
-Monthly rainfall averages less than an inch, but during the monsoon months of July and August, afternoon thunderstorms are a regular occurence and are responsible for flash flooding, both historically speaking and currently.
-Take caution while hiking the canyon trails during July and August, and for the most up to date information on trails and visiting the park in general, be sure to check with a ranger.
+The climate within this southeastern section of Nevada is diverse, ranging from the high 90s in the summertime and anywhere between the mid-40s to subzero temps in the winter months.
+Monthly rainfall averages less than an inch, but during the monsoon months of July and August, afternoon thunderstorms are a regular occurrence and are responsible for flash floods, both historically speaking and currently.
+Take caution while hiking the canyon trails during these months, and for the most up-to-date information during your visit, be sure to check in with a park ranger.